noanjrd/42_Minishell/README.md

 </p>

-  <h1>Minishell - As Beautiful As a Shell</h1>
+  <h1>🌸 Minishell - As Beautiful As a Shell</h1>

   <p>This project is part of the 42 School curriculum.
-Its purpose is to create a simple Unix shell implemented in C. The shell mimics basic behavior of <code>bash</code> and provides a minimal but functional command-line interface.</p>
+Its purpose is to create a simpler Unix shell implemented in C. The shell mimics basic behavior of <code>bash</code> and provides a functional command-line interface.</p>

-  <h2>🧠 Summary</h2>
+  <h2>📝 Summary</h2>
   <p>Minishell is a custom implementation of a shell interface, developed to understand the inner workings of processes, file descriptors, and signal handling.
 It also offers a chance to master memory management and parsing techniques in C.</p>

   <h2>✅ Features</h2>